 The student, puzzled, asked, “But how can something that’s empty hold anything at all, let alone the secrets of the universe?”

-The teacher smiled, “Ah, that’s the beauty of creation.
+The teacher smiled.
+“Ah, that’s the beauty of creation.
 The canvas, the page, they’re not just surfaces.
 They’re spaces of potential.
 When you paint a stroke, write a word, you’re not just adding color or letters.
 You’re breathing life into an idea, giving form to the formless.
 You’re pulling something out of the ether of imagination and anchoring it into reality.”

 “Each stroke, each word, is like a star in the cosmos, a story in the grand narrative of existence.
 And when they come together, they create constellations of meaning, galaxies of thought.
 That’s how a blank canvas, an empty page, holds the secrets of the universe.
 It’s a mirror reflecting the infinite landscape of our minds, a portal connecting the realm of thought to the world of matter.”